Regardless of the industry that you are in, email marketing has proven to be one of the most powerful forms of online acquisition.

 Here are some ideas for quick lead magnets that you can offer to your audience:

 - Exclusive pdf: Put together some additional information that expands on the content you have posted to your blog.
 Offer this pdf as an added bonus in exchange for an email sign-up.
 This is similar to creating an ebook, but with a much shorter copy, which works in your favor.
+Enhance accessibility by using a pdf QR Code on your desktop site for visitors who want to sign up and access it through their mobile phones.

 - Resource guide: Compile a list of your favorite products, services, books, apps, or tools that relate to your specific niche.
 This is a fairly low energy lead magnet that has a lot of potential for generating interest.
 Your audience can download this list for free once they sign-up for your email list.